In pictures: Guatemala volcano eruption

 The Fuego volcano, about 40km (25 miles) south-west of Guatemala's capital, erupted on 3 June, killing at least 25 people..

-Rescue workers worked through the night after lava flows hit El Rodeo and other town on the slopes of Fuego.
+Rescue workers worked through the night after lava flows hit El Rodeo and other towns on the slopes of Fuego.

 It was Guatemala's deadliest volcano eruption for more than a century.